kgateway-dev/kgateway/docs/content/guides/integrations/aws/_index.md

 Kubernetes provides (annotations)[https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer] for internal load balancers which can be added to your service depending on your cloud provider.
 Here are some relevant AWS Load Balancer annotations you may need to configure:

-* `service.beta.kubernetes.io/aws-load-balancer-type` - the only acceptable value is `nlb` to associate an AWS Network Load Balancer with the Service.
+* `service.beta.kubernetes.io/aws-load-balancer-type` - Associate an AWS Network Load Balancer with the Service (`nlb`|`nlb-ip`).
 If this annotation is not present, then AWS associates a Classic ELB with this Service.
+NLB-IP mode may be helpful for debugging timeouts, see information (here)[https://kubernetes-sigs.github.io/aws-load-balancer-controller/guide/service/nlb_ip_mode/].
 * `service.beta.kubernetes.io/aws-load-balancer-ssl-cert` - If specified, AWS load balancer configured listener uses TLS/HTTPS with the provided certificate.
 Value is a valid certificate ARN from AWS Certificate Manager or AWS IAM, e.g. `arn:aws:acm:us-east-1:123456789012:certificate/12345678-1234-1234-1234-123456789012`.
 It can be either a certificate from a third party issuer that was uploaded to IAM or one created within AWS Certificate Manager.
 * `service.beta.kubernetes.io/aws-load-balancer-ssl-ports`: In mixed-use environment where some ports are secured and others are left unencrypted, this specifies the port the load balancer will be listening for SSL traffic on.
 * `service.beta.kubernetes.io/aws-load-balancer-backend-protocol`: Specifies which protocol a Pod speaks (https|http|ssl|tcp).
 For HTTPS and SSL, the ELB expects the Pod to authenticate itself over the encrypted connection, using a certificate.